ryanpolasky/personal-website/README.md

 ## Color Themes

 The website features a customizable color picker with multiple accent color options:
-- Blue (default)
-- Apple Blue
-- Light Blue
+- Blue
 - Purple
+- Green
 - Orange
-- Green
 - Red
+- Magenta
+- Cyan
-- Orange Red
+- Pink

+Colors are randomly selected on each page load for a fresh experience every time!

 ## Local Development